knorm/knorm/README.md

     const users = await User.query
       .where({ confirmed: true })
-      .within(transaction, { forUpdate: true })
+      .transaction(transaction, { forUpdate: true })
-      .with([ // this will do a left join from the 'user' to the 'message' table Message.query
+      .join([ // this will do a left join from the 'user' to the 'message' table Message.query
               .on(Message.fields.senderId)
               .fields([ 'id', Message.fields.text ])